jacobwilliams/kronrod/README.md

 Uses the [MPFUN2020](https://github.com/jacobwilliams/mpfun2020-var1) arbitrary precision Fortran library.

+The purpose of this is to use it for the new modernized [QUADPACK](https://github.com/jacobwilliams/quadpack) library.

 ### Building

 A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file is included, so that the application can be compiled and run with FPM.
 For example: